radiumSodium/ESD-by-ASL/rana/day5/readme.md

 - For the result we have to wait 5 second for every case.

 <h4 style="color: red;">Issue with public link</h4>
 Public link shows pending in thinkercad.
-I don't know how much time it takes or is it even possible in free account.
+I took a long time for the link to work properly.

 ![PublicLink](/rana/day5/images/issue.png)